 QuickScreenShots is a free portable software for Windows that can be used to take screenshots on the system.
 It supports full desktop, active window and region screenshots which should be sufficient for most users.
 Users can click on buttons in the application interface to trigger the screenshots, or use global hotkeys to do so.

 The screenshots are shown in the program interface.
 Five options are listed on the right side.
-They allow the user to auto copy and auto save the screenshot.
-Auto copy moves the screenshot to the Windows Clipboard, while auto save saves it directly to the local hard drive.
+They allow the user to auto copy and auto save the screenshot among other things; Auto copy moves the screenshot to the Windows Clipboard, Auto Save saves it directly to the local hard drive.

 A total of three effects can be added to each screenshot as well.
 This includes a shadow and black and white effect, as well as an option to rotate the screen by 10 degrees.
 Auto save, shadow and rotate have preference buttons next to them.
 It is for instance possible to change the rotation angle or the default save directory.